gadams999/iamra/README.md

 ## Documentation

-[Here](https://iamra.readthedocs.io/en/latest/) is the documentation that covers advanced usage and module reference.
+[Here](https://iamra.readthedocs.io/en/latest/) is the documentation that covers additional usage and module reference.

 ## Contributing